geludwig/abb-externally-guided-motion/README.md

 cd abb-externally-guided-motion/egmdemo
 ```
 ### Google Protobuf
 The EGM API is based on Google Protobuf.
 To build the *libprotobuf.a* lib, use the following commands.
+In the following code block, release v28.2 is specified, but newer releases should also work.
 Check that the current dir is *egmdemo/* !
 ```
 git clone -b v28.2 https://github.com/protocolbuffers/protobuf.git
 cd protobuf/